rebecapastl/book-club-2.0/README.md

 If there are errors, they will be displayed below the 'Add' button.

-An added book can be deleted only by its owner in the book details page and the owner profile page.
+An added book can be deleted only by its owner on the book details page and the owner profile page.

 #### See information about a book:

-By clicking on any book cover, you will be redirected to a page detailing the book iformation, and where a review about the book can be poste.
+By clicking on any book cover, you will be redirected to a page detailing the book's information, and where a review about the book can be posted.
-I thant page you have access to the following information:
+On that page, you have access to the following information:

 - Title
 - Author
 - Availability
 - Owner
 - Reviews written

+A 'delete book' button will appear below the book information for every book you've registered.
+By clicking on the delete button, a confirmation pop-up will appear and the book can be deleted.

 #### Add a review:

-In the book detail page you can write a review usinf the 'Add a review' form
+On the book detail page, you can write a review using the 'Add a review' form

 - Text field:
 Insert a review text between 5 and 300 characters